AdobeDocs/workfront.nl-NL/help/quicksilver/product-announcements/product-releases/interface-modernization/interface-modernization.md

 ### Projecten

-+++Breid om de interfaceupdates van Projecten te bekijken die in Q3 worden gemaakt
++++Uitbreiden om de interfaceupdates van Projecten te bekijken die in Q3 worden gemaakt

 <!--
 ### New look and feel for logging time on a project, task, or issue in the Hours tab